Guppy16/pico-dshot/README.md

 ---
 ## Scheme

+- Main aim: setup a pid loop / kalman filter to perform a linear ramp?
+- Interestingly, since the number of dshot values is discretised, it might be possible to create a table characterising the response from one throttle value to another!?

+- Move ramp_motor / arm_motor to utils with a state machine
+- create a flag in main.cpp to check if a character should be repeated

 The ESC needs commands to be sent within a set interval (currently undetermined).
 In order to satisfy this, the code is modelled as follows:

 NOTE: Timer interrupt should be longer than the time taken to send a command from the buffer using DMA.
 This is so that there is enough time for the Main loop to send the next command before the interrupt is raised!